OpenAstronomy/openastronomy.github.io/_projects/2019/astropy/astrowidgets.md

 Some of the deliverables for this project would be:

-+ Develop of the remaining unimplemented features in the [target API](https://github.com/eteq/nb-astroimage-api) using ginga as the backend.
++ Development of the remaining unimplemented features in the [target API](https://github.com/eteq/nb-astroimage-api) using ginga as the backend.
 + Develop an implementation using [bqplot](https://github.com/bloomberg/bqplot) and the [ipyastroimage](https://github.com/glue-viz/ipyastroimage) mark for